 Perhaps that is the key: education.

-But at that time, protecting our planet seemed very simple to me.
+When I was a kid, protecting our planet seemed very simple to me.
 I thought it was enough to place the garbage in the bin and not on the ground, as it was already an effort that many people around me were not doing.

 I also knew that I should return glass bottles in the store, and would even get rewarded a few cents.
 I actually never understood why this method was abandoned.
 I hope it will be implemented again soon in France and extended to other materials, like plastics!
 It is indeed already happening in other countries like the Netherlands.